 5. Incentivise early payments

 How can you encourage your customers to pay early?
 Can you offer future discounts or gift certificates?
-Studies hav also e shown that by simply using a polite language, maybe adding “Thank you for your business”, you increase your chances of getting paid faster.
+Studies have shown that simply by using polite language (for example, adding “Thank you for your business”) you can increase your chances of getting paid faster.
 At the same time, communicating in a friendly tone boosts the image of your business and brand as a whole!

 6. Don’t wait!

-The sooner you send the invoice, the sooner you get paid.
-Instead of waiting until the end of the month, send an invoice to the customer as soon as you’ve completed the sales.
-Just make it an habit to invoice ASAP!
+The sooner you send your invoice, the sooner you get paid.
+Instead of waiting until the end of the month, send an invoice to the customer as soon as you’ve completed a sales.
+Make it a habit to invoice ASAP!

-Numbers speak a different language than words, according to Angela Löthwall.
-No matter how inspiringly you can explain the vision and mission of your business – the numbers tell how healthy your business actually is.
+Remember that numbers tell the story of your business.
+No matter how inspiringly you can explain the vision and mission of your business – the numbers will tell you how healthy it really is.